Definitions

 Open access

-Open access refers to the availability of research outputs via the internet, such that any user can find, freely access, read, and download the output without charge.
-Best practice in open access is to use open licences, such as Creative Commons licences, that permit users to copy, distribute, print, search, link, crawl, mine, and otherwise use and reuse the research output, as long as proper attribution is provided.
-Find out more on our What Is Open Access? page.
+Best practice in open access is to use an open licence, such as a Creative Commons licence.
+CC licences permit users to copy, distribute, print, search, link, crawl, mine, and otherwise use and reuse the research output, as long as proper attribution is provided.

 Open access journals and publishers

-A comprehensive list of open access journals is available through the Directory of Open Access Journals (DOAJ), which is quality controlled and clearly displays any Article Processing Charges (APCs) levied by journals.
-Almost 70% of the journals listed in DOAJ do not levy APCs, instead being supported by institutions, organisations, associations, or grants.
+A comprehensive list of open access journals can be found in the Directory of Open Access Journals (DOAJ).
+The DOAJ is a quality controlled index and clearly displays any publishing fees levied by journals.

 Paywall